ABSENTEE Ballot Changes! Updated 10-30-2020

 Returning your absentee ballot

 Once you have received your absentee ballot, follow the enclosed instructions carefully and return your ballot as soon as possible.
 It must be received by the local election official who sent it to you by Election Day, or it will not be counted.
-There are four ways you can return your absentee ballot: **Due to COVID, ballots must be postmarked no later than Election Day and will be accepted up to seven days after Election Day**
+There are four ways you can return your absentee ballot:

 - Mail back your ballot in the pre-paid envelope provided by your local election official.